stino-x/AIRBNB-CLONE/README.md

 - **Property Listings**: Users can list their properties, including descriptions, photos, and pricing.
 - **Search Functionality**: Users can search for properties based on location, price, and other filters.
 - **Booking System**: Users can book properties for specific dates.
-- **Reviews and Ratings**: Users can leave reviews and ratings for properties.
 - **Responsive Design**: The application is optimized for both desktop and mobile devices.

 ## Technologies Used